briatte/ggnet/README.md

 The functions builds on Moritz Marbach's [`plotg()`][mm] function and accepts the following arguments:

     ggnet(net,                      # an object of class network mode = "fruchtermanreingold", # placement algorithm
       size = 12,                 # node size
       alpha = .75,               # transparency
       weight.method = "none",    # what to weight the nodes with: "degree", "indegree", "outdegree" names = c("", ""),         # what to call the node color and node weight legends node.group = NULL,         # what to color the nodes with node.color = NULL,         # what colors to use for the node classes node.alpha = NULL,         # transparency for nodes (inherits from alpha) segment.alpha = NULL,      # transparency for links (inherits from alpha) segment.color = "grey",    # default links are rgb(190, 190, 190) segment.size  = .25,       # set to 0 to remove from plot
       arrow.size = 0,            # set to 0 to remove from plot
-		  label.nodes = FALSE,       # add vertex names in small print; can be a list of vertex names quantize.weights = FALSE,  # break weights to quartiles legend.position = "right") # set to "none" to remove from plot
+      label.nodes = FALSE,       # add vertex names in small print; can be a list of vertex names quantize.weights = FALSE,  # break weights to quartiles legend.position = "right", # set to "none" to remove from plot ...)                       # arguments passed to node labels with geom_text()

 [mm]: http://sumtxt.wordpress.com/2011/07/02/visualizing-networks-with-ggplot2-in-r/